bigeasy/prolific/README.md

 ## Prolific Fast Triage

-You control logging levels, not through a flag, but through a JavaScript function that checks
+You control logging levels, not through a flag or string defination, but through a JavaScript function.

 ```javascript
 processor.triage = function (require) {